Site Overlay

 They are trained in child psychology, utilize kid-friendly equipment, and offer specialized services, including managing dental anxiety with sedation and treating children with special healthcare needs.

-Prevention: They educate parents and children on proper oral hygiene, diet, and the importance of regular check-ups, as well as apply preventive measures such as dental sealants and fluoride treatments.
+Prevention: They educate parents and children on proper oral hygiene, diet, and the importance of regular check-ups, and they apply preventive measures such as dental sealants and fluoride treatments.

 Monitoring Growth and Development: Pediatric dentists track the development of children’s teeth, jaws, and overall oral health to ensure proper eruption of permanent teeth.